 Failure to enforce, interpret, and regulate existing Board Policies and exempted themselves from the rules and regulation of such.

-Modifying Board policies after a complaint/appeal is brought forth, in order to insulate themselves, and establish protections for the school system rather than for the citizens.
+Modifying Board policies after a complaint/appeal is brought forth, in attempt to insulate themselves from addressing the matter, and to establish protections for the school system rather than for the citizens.

 WCBOE not understanding their role as board members as defined by the School Board Governance Policy, and allowing Administration to veer from the school’s stated mission.